Hierarchies of Minion Tests for PCSPs through Tensors

 \paragraph{Contributions} The main contribution of this work is the introduction of \emph{a general framework for refining algorithmic relaxations of $\parPCSPs$}.
-Given a minion $\Mminion$, we present a technique to systematically turn $\Test{\Mminion}{}$ into the corresponding \emph{hierarchy of minion tests}: a sequence of increasingly tighter relaxations $\Test{\Mminion}{k}$ for $k\in\N$.
+Given a minion $\Mminion$, we present a technique to systematically turn $\Test{\Mminion}{}$ into the corresponding \emph{hierarchy of minion tests}: a sequence of increasingly tight relaxations $\Test{\Mminion}{k}$ for $k\in\N$.

 The technique we adopt to build hierarchies of minion tests is inspired by multilinear algebra.
 We describe a \emph{tensorisation} construction that turns a given structure $\X$ into a structure $\Xk$ on a different signature, where both the domain and the relations are multidimensional objects living in tensor spaces.
 Essentially, $\Test{\Mminion}{k}$ works by applying $\Test{\Mminion}{}$ to \emph{tensorised} versions of the structures $\X$ and $\A$ rather than to $\X$ and $\A$ themselves.
-This allows us to study the functioning of the algorithms in the hierarchy by describing the geometry of a space of tensors -- which can be accomplished by using multilinear algebra.
-As far as we know, this approach has not appeared in the literature on Sherali-Adams, bounded width, Sum-of-Squares, hierarchies of integer programming, and related algorithmic techniques such as the high-dimensional Weisfeiler-Leman algorithm~\cite{AtseriasM13,Butti21:mfcs}.\footnote{Butti and Dalmau~\cite{Butti21:mfcs} recently characterised for $\CSP$s when the $k$-th level of the Sherali-Adams LP programming hierarchy accepts in terms of a construction different from the one introduced in this work.
-Unlike the tensorisation, the construction considered in~\cite{Butti21:mfcs} yields a relational structure whose domain includes the set of constraints of the original structure.}
+This allows us to study the functioning of the algorithms in the hierarchy by describing the structure of a space of tensors -- which can be accomplished by using multilinear algebra.
+This approach has not appeared in the literature on Sherali--Adams, bounded width, Sum-of-Squares, hierarchies of integer programming, and related algorithmic techniques such as the high-dimensional Weisfeiler--Leman algorithm~\cite{AtseriasM13,Butti21:mfcs}.
+Butti and Dalmau~\cite{Butti21:mfcs} recently characterised for $\CSP$s when the $k$-th level of the Sherali--Adams LP programming hierarchy accepts in terms of a construction different from the one introduced in this work.
+Unlike the tensorisation, the construction considered in~\cite{Butti21:mfcs} yields a relational structure whose domain includes the set of constraints of the original structure.